awslabs/stable-diffusion-aws-extension/docs/en/developer-guide/byoc.md

 To achieve this capability, follow these steps:

 - Step 1: Build a Container Image
-- Step 2: Prepare command execution environment
+- Step 2: Prepare command execution environment and permissions
 - Step 3: **Replace** the specified SageMaker Endpoint model image with your own‘s or **Restore** the default model image
 - Step 4: Verify or diagnose whether the container image is work